Tony Baker (running back, born 1945)

 Vernon Anthony "Touchdown Tony" Baker (February 16, 1945 - August 9, 1998) was an American professional football player who was a running back in the National Football League (NFL).
 He played from 1968 to 1975, and played for the New Orleans Saints, the Philadelphia Eagles, the Los Angeles Rams, and finally, the San Diego Chargers, and had one Pro Bowl appearance, in 1969.

 Football career

-Baker graduated from Burlington Community High School in 1963, earning a scholarship to Iowa State University the following year, where he would graduate in 1966.
+Baker graduated from Burlington Community High School in 1963, earning a scholarship to Iowa State University the following year, and graduating from there in 1966.
 He then played semi-pro ball for a season and a half with the Des Moines Warriors of the Professional Football League of America, before being discovered by a talent scout for the New Orleans Saints.
-He would sign a contract with the Saints, and begin his NFL career the following year, making an appearance in the Pro Bowl in his second season.
+He signed a contract with the Saints, and begin his NFL career the following year, making an appearance in the Pro Bowl in his second season.
 It was during this rookie season that sports broadcaster Howard Cosell gave him the nickname Touchdown Tony.
-He would end his career in 1975, playing with the San Diego Chargers as a backup.
+He ended his career in 1975, playing with the San Diego Chargers as a backup.